rueyaa332266/multiregexp/README.md

 # multiregexp

 Package multiregexp helps to make a set of regular expression.
-And multiregexp applies functions to logical join the match result in set.
+And it applies functions to logical join the match result in the set.

 ## Installation
+Get the package.
 ```
 go get github.com/rueyaa332266/multiregexp
 ```

+Import in the code.
 ```
 import (
   "github.com/rueyaa332266/multiregexp"